an-naj1/100-days-of-code/log.md

 ### Day 1: January 29, Sunday

 **Today's Progress**: I was thinking to start with Data Analysis with Python on FreeCodeCamp.
 Then, thought of giving a headsup to the beginner version in coding.
+Thereby i reached Responsive Web Design Certification Project.
 It took me to Learn HTML by building a Cat Photo App which is entirely different from the area I have chosen for doing the project.
 But was interesting and I have reached 45th step.

 **Thoughts**: It gave me immense pleasure to complete 44 steps in one go and looking forward to finish it soon.